-The adaptation of McEwen’s work takes very much artistic license especially in the story
+The adaptation of McEwen’s work takes very much artistic license especially in the

-at times.
+in art at times.
 Life can be so very audacious.

 I’ve left the score till last.
 It’s not necessarily novel.

 Things like this have been done before but perhaps not exactly with such a poetic effect.
 The sound of a typewriter and the

 subtle, single, note of the piano are used to great effect to add tension, emphasis, and dramatic effect, whatever.
 These

 results are not pretty but anxious, uneasy and at time stressful.
 Even the banging of an umbrella on a car hood speaks words

 for the script and screenplay.
 The overall score along with this unifying kind of poetic refrain in my opinion make for a

 good soundtrack.
-More importantly, for the poet it will make you muse on the use of the refrain for purposes other than just repetition of feeling or message.
+More importantly, for the poet it will make you muse on the use of the refrain for purposes other than just

-is a cut above most and in many respects is about artistic license which
+Atonement is a cut above most and in many respects is about artistic license which

 for this artist and critic are always valued.
 I rate the film four stars or an eight and I hope if you should see it, that

 © 2008 by E.D.
 Ridgell